 When used and maintained properly, clothes dryers are extremely safe appliances.
 But accidents still happen.
-In 2010, nearly 15,500 fires occurred that involved clothes dryers, according to the National Fire Prevention Association.
+Between 2010 and 2014, fire departments responded to an average of nearly 16,000 fires involving clothes dryers or washing machines each year, according to the National Fire Prevention Association.
 And the NFPA says that failure to clean the clothes dryer is the leading cause of fires involving dryers.
 When failure to clean a dryer was a cause, the fires led to $44 million in direct property damage.

 Regular cleaning of your dryer both improves performance and reduces the risk of fires.
 There are four areas of your dryer that need regular cleaning: the lint filter, the interior and venting system, and the rear of the dryer.
 Here’s how to keep each clean:

 - Lint filter: This easily accessible and removable piece should be cleaned after each time you use the dryer.
 The lint can usually be removed by hand.
 The filter should also be periodically cleaned with a nylon brush and hot, soapy water to remove residue.
 Don’t use your dryer if the lint filter is blocked, damaged or missing.
 Contact your dryer’s manufacturer or a licensed service technician to ask about a replacement filter.